 Privacy of Health Information

 General practice has a fundamental role in ensuring the privacy of patient health information.
-The below brochure and signage are designed to assit practice to inform their patients about practice policy regarding management of their personal health information.
+The below signage can also be displayed to inform their patients about practice policy regarding management of their personal health information:

 The RACGP Standards require practices to have contingency plans for unusual events such as natural disasters, disease outbreak or the unexpected absence of key members of the clinical team that may disrupt patient care.